Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

-What we have, then, is a large new family of combinatorial properties of countable Borel equivalence relations.
-We should now like to establish the basic relationships between these properties, and attempt to locate them as far as possible within the hierarchy of countable Borel equivalence relations under the partial (pre)-order of Borel reducibility.
+Our aim is now to establish the basic relationships between these properties, and attempt to locate them as far as possible within the hierarchy of countable Borel equivalence relations under the partial (pre)-order of Borel reducibility.

-As we shall see, there is a rough correspondence between \ZFC-provable inequalities among cardinal invariants of the continuum and implications among the Borel invariant properties we have introduced.
+As we shall see, there is a rough correspondence between ZFC-provable inequalities among cardinal characteristics and implications among the combinatorial properties we have introduced.
 For example, it is immediate from the definitions that every Borel bounded relation is also Borel non-dominating, for the same reason that $\frb\leq\frd$.
 We express this succinctly by writing $\sfb\rightarrow\sfd$.
 Likewise, the fact that every tower is a centered family shows both that $\frp\leq\frt$ and also that $\sfp\rightarrow\sft$.

-Figure~\ref{fig_invar} displays the basic implications between Borel cardinal invariant properties that we shall prove in Section 7.
-A special case appears to be property $\sfs$, which we show in Section 6 to be equivalent to smoothness.
-At present, most of the implications in Figure~\ref{fig_invar} are simply due to ``obvious" inequalities between cardinal invariants.
+Figure~\ref{fig_invar} displays the basic implications between properties corresponding to cardinal characteristics, which will be proved in Section~7.
+A special case appears to be property $\sfs$, which we show in Section~6 to be equivalent to smoothness.
+At present, most of the implications in Figure~\ref{fig_invar} are simply due to ``obvious'' inequalities between cardinal characteristics.
 We hope that the diagram can be improved and expanded in the future.

 It is possible that this forest of definitions will give rise to a varied and interesting family of properties.
 It is also conceivable that each of these properties implies hyperfiniteness, and hence that the whole diagram collapses.
 If this is the case, then we will be left with a great number of new characterizations of hyperfiniteness.
 In light of the challenges in this subject, if the diagram does not collapse then it may be very difficult to prove that this is the case.